 Although Americans got a bit of a reprieve when the tax deadline was extended to May 17 last year, this year it’s back to the traditional mid-April deadline.
 Mark your calendar for Monday, April 18, 2022.
 If you’re feeling behind, don’t worry – there’s still time to file your taxes.
 Take a deep breath and follow this guide.

 Half the battle when it comes to filing your taxes is gathering all the documentation and data you’ll need.
-This includes last year’s tax returns for reference, a W-2 or 1099 from your employer, along with statements from your taxable accounts, mortgages or student loans.
+This includes last year’s tax returns for reference, a W-2 or 1099 from your employer, along with statements from your taxable accounts, mortgages, or student loans.
 Many (if not most) of these documents will have come in the mail (or e-mail) clearly labeled as “Important Tax Return Information.”
 Hopefully, you set them aside when you saw them come in.

 “It can be easy to lose track of papers when you get them on January 15, and you don’t need them for another month,” says Terry Eisert, founder and owner of Eisert Wealth Management in Cincinnati, Ohio.
-If you didn’t put a file on your desk and label it “tax info” or at least start stashing them in your “drawer of important things” or other place where you put stuff you know you’ll someday need start digging for the papers now.
+If you didn’t put a file on your desk and label it “tax info” or at least start stashing them in your “drawer of important things” or other place where you put stuff you know you’ll someday need, start digging for the papers now.

-Also, if you have 1099 income, you can contribute up to $55,000 in 2021 or 25% of your earnings into a SEP IRA.
-Just make sure that you indicate your contributions are going toward the 2020 tax year, and not 2021.
+Also, if you have 1099 income, you can contribute up to $58,000 in 2021 or 25% of your earnings into a SEP IRA.

 Own your money, own your life.
 Follow us on social to get the latest money news and tips!